 The location of our mining sites are strategically positioned at Ika in Ankpa LGA, Kogi State and Lafia in Nassarawa State respectively, where the largest deposits of coal are deposited and this factor has strengthened our strategy to meet our Client'(s) specifications and consumption rate.

 Our Company has the capacity and managerial ability to diversify the coal mining business as an alternative energy and part of our solidifying strategy in diversification , coal should be recognized as a cash cow investment, with respect to all the value chains in coal operations to enable us drive the competitive advantage market battle field.

-It is predicted that by 2030 the world will be short of an excess of 300 million tonnes of seaborne thermal coal due primarily to increased and steady consumption, coupled with decreased production due to mines reaching end of life, lack of investment and production cut backs in Asia.
+It is predicted that by 2030 the world will be short of an excess of 300 million tonnes of seaborne thermal coal due primarily to increased and steady consumption, coupled with the decreased production, due to mines reaching end of life, lack of investment and production cut backs.